Searching and Browsing the Catalog

 Select one or more titles from the list by clicking on the checkboxes.
 Selected titles are automatically added to the basket.
 A link above the results list tracks the number of titles selected and added to the basket.
 If you want to place the entire page of results on the list, click the Select All checkbox at the top of the results list.

-You can click on Basket Actions to perform the following actions on the titles within the basket:
+You can click on the Basket icon to perform the following actions on the titles within the basket: